 - Written By: Steve Antin

 - Release Date: January 22, 1999

 - Cast: Sharon Stone, Jean-Luke Figueroa, Jeremy Northam

 |Domestic Gross: $4,197,729||Overseas Gross: $800,000|

 Veteran director Sidney Lumet helmed this major critical and commercial failure Gloria — a pointless remake of John Cassavetes’ 1980 picture.
-Gloria was financed by Mandalay Pictures for $30 million and offset some of their risk on this stinker through foreign pre-sales, which kicked off at the American Film Market in February 1997.
+The budget for Gloria was $30 million and it was financed by Mandalay Pictures, which offset some of their risk on this stinker through foreign pre-sales — which kicked off at the American Film Market in February 1997.
 Summit was tapped to handle additional sales at the 1997 Cannes Film Festival.
-Mandalay had been based at Sony since 1994 and the studio handled domestic (and some international markets) distribution for Mandalay’s pictures.
+Mandalay had been based at Sony since 1994 and the studio handled domestic (and some international markets) distribution for Mandalay’s movies.